alexkombie/AKTIN_broker_monitor/README.md

 To test the script, **integration-test.bat** and **integration-test.sh** are attached.
 To run an integration test, a running instance of [Docker](https://www.docker.com/) is required.
 The script will create a container to simulate the [AKTIN Broker Server](https://github.com/aktin/broker/tree/master/broker-server) and a second container to run the scripts on.
 Every class of the scripts, which does not need a connection to Confluence or the
 E-Mail-Server, is tested within the integration tests.

+IMPORTANT: During the unit tests, the scripts create a temporary working folder and then delete it after the tests finished.
+Do not set `DIR.WORKING` in `test/resources/settings.toml` to an existing folder, as IT WILL BE DELETED automatically after the test.